-We will continue to ensure we can respond responsibly and effectively to the needs of our communities.
-The recent establishment of the EMEA Culture Committee will help to amplify employee engagement in our volunteering initiatives and it is exciting that CSR will be at the forefront of these discussions, ensuring our work is represented across the region.
+The Company will continue to ensure we can respond to the needs of our communities on a timely basis.
+The recent establishment of the EMEA Culture Committee will help to amplify employee engagement in our volunteering initiatives and it is exciting that CSR will be a topic of these discussions, ensuring our work is represented across the region.